The Equate Student Network

 - A development and planning day – this is early in the academic year to support student champions and staff to learn more about innovative ways to support women students in STEM and make a plan for the year ahead

 - The Equate Student Network Conference and Awards – at our annual national student conference you can nominate students for their work and nominate the best student-staff partnership

-- Student champion development events and webinars – we will be hosting webinars and training days in Spring which focus on getting the most of the student champion role and get ready for your future career in STEM – the topics covered can be public speaking, assertiveness and CV and interview skills.
+- Student champion development events and webinars – we will be hosting webinars and training days in the Spring which focus on getting the most of the student champion role and get ready for your future career in STEM – the topics covered are chosen by the champions but in the past have been public speaking, assertiveness and CV and interview skills.

 “Being part of the student network has really opened up a lot of doors for me.
 I’ve met some amazing women in industry and also networked with other female STEM students.
 Organising a networking event helped me secure a summer work placement with Skyscanner.
 Employers are interested in my experiences with Interconnect and it enhances my CV.
 I’d really urge every female student to get involved and be part of the Interconnect network.”